Wandalen/wTools/module/core/mod_interface/Readme.md

     pub fn inner_is() -> bool { true }
   }

-  /// Protected namespace of the module. pub mod protected
+  /// Own namespace of the module. pub mod own
   {
     pub use orphan::*;
   }
-  pub use protected::*;
+  pub use own::*;

   /// Orphan namespace of the module. pub mod orphan